bejibay/PapiJson/README.md

 * Each order is made through order.php page
 * Orders are saved into product.txt file.
 * Orders are retrieved through vieworders.php page
+## Front end Application
+...
+This is built with HTML, CSS and Javascript